blambov/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 each range and their prefixes.
 This makes it possible to identify fully contained regions of the set and proceed inside such regions without touching the set cursor.

-To make it possible and efficient to skip in a set, trie set cursors specify a "state" as the content at any position they list and also implement a `coveringState` method, which produces a state that applies to positions preceding the set cursor's, but after any other positions listed by it.
-As `skipTo` will always advance exactly to the requested position, or to the nearest one following it, we know that if the set cursor skips over the requested position, the state that applies to that position is the covering state.
+Trie set cursors specify a "state" at any position they list.
+This state includes information about the inclusion of trie branches before, after and below the listed position.
+When we are applying a set to a trie (i.e. intersecting the trie with it), we would walk the two cursors in parallel.
+If the set moves ahead, we use the state to determine whether the position of the trie cursor is covered by the set.
+Similarly, when a `skipTo` is performed on the set, the same state flags can tell us if the set covers the position we attempted to skip to, when the set cursor does not have an exact match and skips over the requested position.

 ## Trie set content